VanMSM/CREDIT-RISK-CLASSFICATION/README.md

 ## Background

 Credit risk poses a classification problem that’s inherently imbalanced.
 This is because healthy loans easily outnumber risky loans.
-In this projecct, I used  various techniques to train and evaluate models with imbalanced classes.
+In this project, I used  various techniques to train and evaluate models with imbalanced classes.
 I used a dataset of historical lending activity from a peer-to-peer lending services company to build a model that can identify the creditworthiness of borrowers.

 Using imbalanced-learn library, I used a logistic regression model to compare two versions of the dataset.
 First, I used the original dataset.
 Second, I resampled the data by using the RandomOverSampler module from the imbalanced-learn library.